 Thank you for reading this article!

-If you need a hand choosing the right Melbourne accommodation, you can read my Best Hotels in Melbourne article, in which I choose my favorite hotels and apartments at the best prices!
+If you need a hand choosing the right Melbourne accommodation, you can read my where to stay in Melbourne article, in which I choose my favorite hotels and apartments at the best prices!

 I hope that I have now turned you into Melbourne’s biggest fan – just like me!
 Make sure to tell me how much you love it in the comments below and what your favorite part of your trip was!